Car Sputters When Air Conditioner Is On: 10 Potential Causes

 4. Weak Charging System Exerts Load On Engine Idling During AC Cycling

-The alternator contains a rotor, stator, diodes, and voltage regulator.
-As the pulley spins the rotor, the magnetic fields induce current in the stator windings which is rectified by the diodes into DC current to charge the battery.
-The regulator controls the output.
+Inside the alternator is a belt, some magnets, windings, diodes, and a voltage regulator.
+As the belt spins the magnets around, this makes electricity in the windings which the diodes turn into power to charge up the battery.
+The voltage regulator makes sure the charging stays steady.

-There are two main types of alternator failure:
+There are two main ways an alternator can fail:

 Electrical faults are more common and can only be detected through testing, as the alternator may otherwise appear functioning.